 “I would need a psychologist to tell me,” he says when asked what led him to woodworking.
 “I grew up on the eastern shore of Maryland.
 My dad was a country doctor and his dad was a country doctor.
 The emphasis in my family was on education and becoming a professional.
 There was no emphasis in our household on the arts.
 No one said anything bad about it, but it never came up as a viable vocation.”

-In his late sixties, Norm now grows a thick salt and pepper beard, tends toward casual clothes, and lives in a cozy two-story red brick home on a quadruple lot in Parkersburg.
+In his late sixties, Norm grows a thick salt and pepper beard, tends toward casual clothes, and lives in a cozy two-story redbrick home in Parkersburg.
 He isn’t retired.
-His work begins every day with a short walk through his yard along a narrow brick path lined with shade plants and trees, ending on a back lot in front of a building that looks more like a garage than a fine art studio.
-He seems to like that quiet anonymity, a contrast to the buzz and blur of the major craft shows he frequents.
+His work begins every day with a walk through his yard along a narrow path lined with shade trees, ending on a back lot in front of a building that looks more like a garage than an art studio.
+He seems to like that quiet anonymity, a contrast to the buzz and blur of the major craft shows.
 “I have very inconsistent work patterns.
 I have peaks of energy where I feel very creative, and then I have the opposite, where I sit out here and look at each piece of wood—moving from piece to piece, holding them, trying to understand.
 To someone else that might appear unproductive, but for me it’s just as important as when I’m using my tools or actively piling up the sawdust and wood shavings.”

 Norm has been a wood artist for more than 30 years.
-His work has appeared at the Smithsonian American Art Museum’s Renwick Gallery, the Carnegie Museum of Art in Pittsburgh, and the Yale University Art Gallery, to name a few.
+His work has appeared at the Smithsonian American Art Museum’s Renwick Gallery, the Carnegie Museum of Art, and the Yale University Art Gallery, to name a few.
 He’s best known for taking rare woods—some thousands of years old—from around the world and carving them into the arguably universal spoon form.
 Not spoons to stir the pie filling, he’s careful to point out, but spoon sculptures wrought of wood, polished to silk, meant to stir the soul.
-Norm’s sculptural spoons are at once comfortable and alien—the apparition of warmth and home run through with the dizzying unfamiliarity of a foreign landscape or a time long forgotten.
+Norm’s sculptural spoons are at once comfortable and alien—the apparition of warmth and home run through with the dizzying unfamiliarity of a foreign landscape.

 Among his work you’ll find his Conquistador, made of Honduran rosewood burl, its grain writhing and boiling like the surface of the sun; a twisted Algerita root spoon, rippling in pale gold and gray green; and the gleaming red Synthesis, carved in Brazilian bloodwood, more evocative of a dragon’s arching neck than a kitchen utensil.
 “I’ve always started with the wood itself.
 The wood is usually the inspiration for the first cuts.
 And the shaping of the piece has to do with the texture, grain, and figure of it—its special character,” he says.
 “I’m kind of a wood collector, really.”